jasonmcaffee/uiDesignTools/README.md

 # ui design tools
-This project defines some useful design related controls which you can use to aid you in generating css.
+This project defines some useful design related controls which you can use to aid you in generating css3.
+Gradient css3 generation, drop shadows, text, text shadows, etc will eventually be provided.
+The goal is to have a completely open source page/element designer which can be used from the browser.

 ##Demo
 Demo of the final result of this code can be found here: